 Dr. Ali Issa Abdi (Ex-officio member)

-He is the current Managing Director of the Horn Economic and Social Policy Institute.
+Dr. Ali is the current Managing Director of the Horn Economic and Social Policy Institute.
 He has a PhD in Economics and an MBA in International Finance.
-He was a senior economist and manager at the International Monetary Fund for many years, and a Senior Representative of the IMF in Tanzania and in Ethiopia.
-Dr. Ali worked as an economist with Citibank and the Central Bank of Somalia; and taught economics at universities in the United States.
-He provided macroeconomic policy advice in many countries (in Africa, Middle East and Western Hemisphere) and published widely on economic issues.
+He was a senior economist and manager at the International Monetary Fund for many years, and a Senior Representative of the IMF Ethiopia, Tanzania and Uganda.
+Dr. Ali worked as an economist with Citibank and the Central Bank of Somalia; and taught economics at several universities in the United States.
+He provided macroeconomic policy advice in many countries, in Africa, Middle East and Western Hemisphere, and published widely on economic issues.

 Dr. Halima Noor